- Home

 Private health insurance

+If you have private health insurance, check with your fund about what they cover.
 Rebates for breast prostheses and related products such as mastectomy bras vary between private health funds.
 Some rebates only apply to members with extras cover.

-If you have private health insurance, you may also be able to claim a reimbursement from Medicare.
+Even if you have made a claim through private health insurance, you may be able to claim a reimbursement from Medicare.
 If the full price of the prosthesis wasn’t covered by your private health insurer, you can claim through Medicare, but this reimbursement will be adjusted according to the $400 limit.
+For example, if you buy a prosthesis for $500, and get a $200 refund from your private health fund, your Medicare reimbursement would be $200.

 More resources